-Often described as “the King of the Jungle”, lions have consistently been used as symbols of bravery, strength and power.
-While they have been abused in many venues, from gladiatorial coliseums to circus tents, they still remain as one of the most dangerous forces of nature (along with tigers and bears . . . oh my).
-In part due to their danger to humans, they are often hunted to maintain safety as much as they are for notoriety of big game hunters; sometimes to great, public outrage, as was the case with Cecil the lion.
-And while the lion is used in heraldry, as a constellation, and as a rank for Cub Scouts, very few films use lions as main, or even secondary, characters.
+Often described as “the King of the Jungle,” lions have consistently been used as symbols of bravery, strength, and power.
+While they have been abused in many venues, from gladiatorial coliseums to circus tents, they still remain one of the most dangerous forces of nature (along with tigers and bears . . . oh my).
+In part due to their danger to humans, they are often hunted to maintain safety as much as they are for the notoriety of big game hunters; sometimes to great, public outrage, as was the case with Cecil the Lion.
+And while the lion is used in heraldry, as a constellation, and as a rank for Cub Scouts, very few films use lions as primary, or even secondary, characters.
 It would almost seem they’re as rare in the realm of cinema as they are in the real world.
 This week’s two films highlight some movies that feature lions.

 The Lion King